 till a new bookcase finds room in the house.

-The carpet is more worn from the door to the bed
+The carpet is more worn from door to bed

 than ever before, nights of reading